WayScience/IDR_stream/README.md

 The stream is set up as follows:

 1) Create the temporary final data directories (if they don't already exist).
-A Deep Profiler (DP) project folder is also created in the temporary directory.
+Depending on the type of project you plan to use, either a CellProfiler (CP) or Deep Profiler (DP) project folder is also created in the temporary directory.
 2) Initialize downloader.
 The Aspera downloader needs to be initialized with information about Aspera and the screens being downloaded (see example usage for more information).
 3) Initialize preprocessor.
 The ImageJ preprocessor needs to be initalized with information about ImageJ (see example usage for more information).

+**For Deep Profiler Project:**

 4) Initialize segmentor.
-The CellPose segmentor needs to be intialized with information about the CellPose model specifications (see example usage for more information).
+The CellPose segmentor needs to be initialized with information about the CellPose model specifications (see example usage for more information).
 5) Create the base DP project folders/files.
 Every DP batch run will use 2 files: config and checkpoint (examples in [example_files/DP_files](example_files/DP_files)).
 These files are copied to their necessary folders in the DP project and will not be deleted until the stream is complete.